The Effect of AGN Feedback on the Lyman-{\alpha} Forest Signature of Galaxy Protoclusters at z~2.3: Results

 The most massive halos in the SIMBA-100 box are generally not as massive as those in \sanbai{}, but they do not appear to follow a continuous relationship with those in 300-SIMBA.
 This is suspicious as one would expect the halos in SIMBA-100 to have similar properties as halos in 300-SIMBA due to the similar feedback prescriptions; we believe this to be due to the coarser resolution and the somewhat strengthened feedback 300-SIMBA, which we will discuss further in Section \ref{section:discussion}.
-The data point for COSTCO-I is in broad agreement with 300-SIMBA simulations: its overdensity is comparable with the less massive halos in The Three Hundred, while its transmission falls in the range of \dfG{} of 300-SIMBA.
+The data point for COSTCO-I closest to the trend of 300-SIMBA simulations: its overdensity is comparable with the less massive halos in The Three Hundred, while its transmission falls in the range of \dfG{} of 300-SIMBA.

 We have also overplotted in Figure~\ref{fig:od} the measured \dfG{} from the CLAMATO Wiener-filtered maps and the \mG{} derived from the COSTCO constrained simulations, for the observed protoclusters listed in Table~\ref{tab:pc_info}.
 The error bars were estimated from the ensemble of posterior realizations in the COSTCO simulation suite.